ABOUT

 The 14 NIHR HRCs launched on 01 April 2024 and will run for five years.
 The NIHR HRC in Paediatrics and Child Health will receive £3 million in total from the NIHR across the five years to deliver our objectives.

-The NIHR HRC in Paediatrics and Child Health is closely linked with the National Centre for Child Health Technology, which is due to open in late 2025.
+The NIHR HRC in Paediatrics and Child Health is closely linked with the National Centre for Child Health Technology (NCCHT), which is due to open in 2026.

 Do you have an unmet need, an idea for innovation, or would like some more information?
 We’d love to hear from you.